Ilocos Sur History

 During the Second World War, the province was captured by the Japanese in 1941.
 On April 18, 1945, Ilocos Sur was declared liberated after the defeat of the Yamashita-led Japanese forces in the Battle of Besang Pass in the town of Cervantes.

-The province is ruled by the Singson-Crisologo Clan.
+For many years, the province has been ruled by the Singson-Crisologo Clan.
 The influential Luis “Chavit” Singson is currently the political kingpin in the province.

 Go here to see all the famous people from Ilocos Sur.